Welcome to the mountains!

 Tau og Tind offers both introductory courses and guided tours for all levels.

-On a top tour course, you will learn how to use traps, climb efficiently, and descend safely in different types of snow.
-The courses are held in small groups with a focus on practice, so that everyone receives close supervision from experienced, locally-known instructors.
+On a summit touring course, you will learn to use skins, ascend efficiently, and descend safely in various snow conditions.
+The courses take place in small groups with a focus on practical application, ensuring that everyone receives close guidance from experienced, local instructors.

-Experienced skiers can also benefit from more learning.
-Tau og Tind holds regular avalanche courses where you learn about snow conditions, avalanche assessment and the practical use of avalanche equipment – knowledge that makes your trips both safer and better.
+Even experienced skiers can benefit from further learning.
+Tau og Tind regularly offers avalanche courses where you learn about snow conditions, avalanche assessment, and practical use of avalanche equipment – knowledge that makes your trips both safer and better.

-If you prefer hiking to a course, you can join a guided summit hike.
-This way you can experience the most beautiful mountains without having to worry about route selection or avalanche risk assessment.
-The guides know the area inside out and adapt the hike to your level and wishes – whether it's a leisurely hike to Stølsnøse or a longer day trip to Jotunheimen.
+If you prefer a trip over a course, you can join a guided summit tour.
+This allows you to experience the most beautiful mountains without having to worry about route selection or avalanche assessment.
+Our guides know the area inside out and tailor the trip to your level and preferences – whether it's a relaxed hike to Stølsnøse or a longer day trip towards Jotunheimen.

-Frequently asked questions about summit hike at Tyin Filefjell
+Frequently asked questions about ski touring at Tyin Filefjell

-Here we have collected practical information and frequently asked questions about randonee and summit hikes at Tyin Filefjell – so you can prepare well and look forward to the mountain.
+Here we have gathered practical information and common questions about ski touring at Tyin Filefjell – so you can prepare well and look forward to the mountains.

 You’ll need skis with climbing skins and a walk mode (randonnée skis), boots that can be loosened at the ankle, poles, and full avalanche safety gear (transceiver, probe, and shovel).
 Dress in layers and wear windproof outer clothing – the weather can change quickly in the mountains.

-If you don't have all the equipment yourself, you can rent ski touring and avalanche safety equipment from the ski rental at Tyin Filefjell Ski Center.
+Don't have all the equipment yourself?
+You can rent ski touring skis and avalanche safety gear at the ski rental at Tyin Filefjell Skisenter.

 The peak ski touring season at Tyin-Filefjell usually begins in November or December and lasts until May – sometimes even longer.
 The main season runs from January to April, when the snowpack is more stable and the days are longer.
 Before heading out, always check the snow conditions, weather forecast, and avalanche warnings.